Lucy Heartfilia

 Mashima stated that Lucy was designed with a serious personality and represents his artistic side.
 Lucy's character has received a mixed critical response.
-Journalists have praised some of her fight scenes and have regarded her as sympathetic, but they have found her development lacking and have generally criticized her relationship with the celestial spirits.
+Journalists have praised some of her fight scenes and have regarded her as sympathetic, but they have found her early series development lacking and have generally criticized her relationship with the celestial spirits.
 Lucy has placed high in popularity polls, and many different pieces of merchandise related to her have been released, such as action figures.

 Creation and conception

 Lucy Heartfilia was one of the first characters Hiro Mashima created during the development of Fairy Tail.
 In her earliest concept, Mashima designed an outfit with a ruffled dress, high heels, and curled pigtails.
 Three alternative hairstyles included a bun, a short haircut covering her right eye, and a side ponytail similar to the one Mashima ultimately picked for her.
-Lucy's design was eventually changed to a sleeveless shirt, a short skirt, and boots.
-Mashima's original idea for Lucy's magic involved using cards in combat, which he later changed to keys because of the repeated use of weaponized cards in other media.
+Lucy's design was eventually changed to a sleeveless shirt, a short skirt, and brown knee-high heeled boots.
+Mashima's original idea for Lucy's magic involved using cards in combat, which he changed to keys because of the repeated use of weaponized cards in other media.
 Mashima based Lucy's first name on the song "Lucy in the Sky with Diamonds" recorded by the Beatles.

 When asked about his resemblance to his characters, Mashima stated that he is sometimes serious like Lucy.
 He further said that Lucy represents the artistic side of himself.
 He confirmed that Lucy is one of his favorite characters and mentioned that he wished to focus on her while developing the story.
 Mashima also commented that Lucy had been designed to always give the best of herself, and he felt that this characteristic gained the support of the fans.
 Mashima listed Lucy as one of the three Fairy Tail characters he would prefer to be on a team with.

 Regarding the anime adaptation of the series, voice actress Aya Hirano, who plays Lucy in Japanese, stated that Lucy's potential romantic relationships were popular with fans, and she wondered whether Lucy would form a couple with protagonist Natsu Dragneel in the end.
 She further said that Mashima really enjoyed a scene from Fairy Tail the Movie: Phoenix Priestess, where Lucy is embraced by Natsu.
 Hirano also mentioned that Lucy's separation from the spirit Aquarius made her cry during the recording session, adding that Lucy is a character she can develop along with.
 Cherami Leigh voices Lucy in the English dub.